 Living with a Snorkie is like having a super energetic friend by your side.
 They love to go places, do things, and be seen.
 They also love to be the center of attention.
 Put a Snorkie in a pet fashion show and you’ve helped him reach his nirvana.

 Snorkies can be yappy, especially in an attempt to get attention.
 Giving your Snorkie attention when he demands it only exacerbates the problem.
 Luckily, Snorkies are easily trained, so this problem can be nipped in the bud.

 It’s easy for a Snorkie to become overweight.
-They are so food driven, it can be tough not to give into their extremely cute begging.
+They are so food-driven, that it can be tough not to give in to their extremely cute begging.
 Don’t give your Snorkie any people food, and get them enough exercise.
 This food obsession can be useful, however, in training.

 Snorkie History: Fast Facts

 - The Miniature Schnauzer originated in Germany in the 1800s and was bred to hunt rodents.

 - The Yorkshire Terrier was bred to hunt rodents in Britain.

 - The Snorkie, a cross between the two, emerged about a decade ago, along with many other hybrid dog breeds.